Timendus/blog/zorg-en-ict/_posts/2022-04-08-wat-we-kunnen-leren-over-toestemmingen-in-de-zorg-van-het-japanse-ruimtevaartprogramma-uit-de-jaren-70.md

 ---
 layout: post
+date: 2022-04-08
 language: nl
-title: Wat we kunnen leren over toestemmingen in de zorg van het Japanse ruimtevaartprogramma uit de jaren '70
 image: /assets/images/articles/2022-04-08-leren-van-ruimtevaart/header.jpeg

+title: What we can learn about consent in healthcare from the Japanese space program from the '70s
-image_credit: Lambda 4S raket, foto copyright JAXA
+image_credit: Lambda 4S rocket, photo copyright JAXA
-category: healthcare
 excerpt: >
+  Sometimes it seems like we have to choose between privacy and practicality.
+Or between betraying our values or reverting to the fax machine.
+The Japanese faced a similar challenge and made the impossible possible.

+titel: Wat we kunnen leren over toestemmingen in de zorg van het Japanse ruimtevaartprogramma uit de jaren '70
+afbeelding_credit: Lambda 4S raket, foto copyright JAXA
+samenvatting: >
   Soms lijkt het alsof we moeten kiezen tussen privacy en praktijk.
 Of kiezen tussen morrelen aan onze mores en terug naar de fax.
 De Japanners stonden voor een vergelijkbare uitdaging, en maakten het onmogelijke mogelijk.
-date: 2022-04-08
-tags:
-  - Zorg
-  - Toestemming
-  - featured
 ---

 ## Design in dienst van doelstellingen